 My cat sewing pattern tutorial

 This blog post is the full photo tutorial to accompany the Katie Cat sewing pattern.
-To see and buy the pattern CLICK HERE
+My Katie cat sewing pattern is available from my Etsy shop CLICK HERE to buy.

 Info before you start